ltuominen/AP_brainorganization/README.md

 ### Parcellations

 This [folder](pacellations/) contains the desikankilliany parcellation in fsaverage and MNI152 spaces.
-It also contains precalculated spins
+It also contains precalculated spins used in the analyses